What to know about the Justice Department’s Jeffrey Epstein files - WTOP News

 NEW YORK (AP) — The clock is ticking for the U.S. government to open up its files on Jeffrey Epstein.

-After months of rancor and recriminations, Congress has passed and President Donald Trump has signed legislation compelling the Justice Department to give the public everything it has on Epstein — and it has to be done before Christmas.
+After months of rancor and recriminations, Congress has passed and President Donald Trump has signed a law compelling the Justice Department to give the public everything it has on Epstein — and it has to be done before Christmas.

-A federal judge on Friday took one step toward making this happen by giving the department permission to release transcripts of a grand jury investigation into Epstein’s abuse of underage girls in Florida.
-The judge said the new law overrode the usual rules about grand jury secrecy.
+On Wednesday, a judge ruled that secret grand jury transcripts from Epstein’s 2019 sex trafficking case can be made public.
+U.S. District Judge Richard M. Berman was the third judge to reverse earlier decisions to keep Epstein-related case material under wraps.
+All three cited the new law that requires the government to open its files on both Epstein and his longtime confidant Ghislaine Maxwell.
+Berman has cautioned that the materials slated for release are hardly revelatory.

 While there’s sure to be never-before-seen material in the thousands of pages likely to be released in the Florida transcripts and other Epstein-related records, a lot has already been made public, including by Congress and through litigation.